PCB Design Layout Concepts and Principles

 Basic Layout Principles

-1. **Collaborate with stakeholders** to ensure that structural, signal integrity (SI), DFM, DFT, and EMC requirements are met.
+• Collaborate with stakeholders to meet structural, SI, DFM, DFT, and EMC requirements.

 Post-Layout Check

-2. Verify that components do not interfere with each other in either 2D or 3D space, and that there is no interference with the structural enclosure.
+• Verify components do not interfere in 2D or 3D space or with the structural enclosure.

-5. Confirm there is adequate spacing between heat-sensitive components and heat-generating elements.
+• Confirm adequate spacing between heat-sensitive parts and heat-generating elements.

-6. Ensure that adjustable components and buttons are easy to access for adjustments or operation.
+• Ensure easy access to adjustable components and buttons for operation.

-10. Check for compatibility between connectors (plugs and sockets) and the mechanical design.
+• Check compatibility between connectors and mechanical design.

-If you have any PCB manufacturing needs, please do not hesitate to contact me.Contact me
+If you have any PCB manufacturing needs, feel free to contact us.

 Contact